Chocolate chips rolls - made in a frying pan

 - In a large bowl mix together the flour with the salt.
 Add the milk with yeast, oil, yogurt, egg and grated lemon peel and begin to mix.

 - Knead for at least 10 minutes by hand or in the mixer withe the dough attachment until it becomes smooth and elastic.
 Spread a bowl with a little oil, laid the dough, cover the bowl with plastic wrap and set aside in a warm place until it doubles the volume for about 1 hour.
+The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

 - Deflate the dough and add the dark chocolate cut into small pieces (or chocolate chips) and knead briefly.